Splitwirez/Spore-Mod-Manager/README.md

 ### What does the Spore Mod Manager run on?
 The Spore Mod Manager is built to run on any PC running either:
 - Windows 7 or newer
-- Linux with WINE 5.5 or newer
+- Linux with WINE 6.0 or newer

 If you somehow manage to get it up and running on anything else, I'd love to know.
 <br><br>

 ### What language is the Spore Mod Manager written in?
-The Spore Mod Manager is written in C#, with a side of WPF XAML sprinkled in.
-Currently, it is built with .NET Framework version 4.5, but it is likely that by the time of release, it will be moved to .NET Core 3.1.
+The Spore Mod Manager is written in C#, with a side of WPF XAML sprinkled in, all targeting .NET Core 3.1 (specifically 3.1.12).
 <br><br>

 ### Why are the Test builds on the GitHub Releases page not marked as Pre-Release?